Jeanne Clery Act

 In addition to immediate crisis response, SMCC also responds administratively if a reported criminal offense involves an SMCC student or employee as either a victim or alleged offender.
 An alleged offender who is an SMCC student or employee is subject to applicable SMCC and Arizona Community College State Board conduct policies, disciplinary procedures, and sanctions.
 Sanctions may include suspension or termination of employment for employee offenders (ACCSBRR 671-51).

-What to Do When Threats Are Conveyed to Our Faculty & Staff
+What to Do When Threats Are Conveyed to Our Faculty and Staff

 Occasionally our faculty and staff receive notes, e-mails and phone calls which can be threatening.
 An example of this type of incident would include a student who conveys a threat to an instructor and stated they are upset about a grade they received or the threat could be made by a former spouse to a Maricopa employee.
 Whenever our employees receive a threat, the following procedure should be considered: